jbms/sphinx-immaterial/CONTRIBUTING.md

 ### Merging in changes from upstream

 There is a script titled "merge_from_mkdocs_material.py" that is designed to do most of the heavy lifting when pulling in changes from the mkdocs-material theme.
-It provides a help menu
+It can only be executed in a Linux shell.
+More usage information is provided by the help menu:

 ```sh
 python merge_from_mkdocs_material.py -h
 ```

-And, it will provide as much info it can to aid in the merging process.

 Please take the time to read the extremely helpful comment from @jbms on the matter: